 1. Sunset Sailing

 Sunset sailing is a popular activity to do in Playa Tamarindo.
-The views from Costa Rica’s coast during the golden hour is truly magical.
+The views from Costa Rica’s coast during the golden hour are truly magical.

 Before the day ends, board a catamaran and sail into the beauty of Guanacaste.
 Discover white sandy beaches and tropical forests from afar as you lounge in your boat with light snacks and cooling drinks from the open bar.